Austinhamilton1/GraphX/README.md

 ## Overview

 GraphX is designed to provide a minimal yet expressive instruction set for graph processing, enabling both rapid prototyping in software and scalable execution in hardware.
-The system follows a **SIMT (Single Instruction, Multiple Thread)** execution model with support for barrier synchronization and parallel execution primitives.
+The system follows a **Multi-core SIMD (Single Instruction, Multiple Data)** execution model with support for barrier synchronization and parallel execution primitives.

 ### Key Features
 - 64-bit fixed-length instruction format for deterministic decoding